slott56/Stingray-Reader/source/sheet.rst

 ===============================

-For an :py:class:`sheet.EmbeddedSchemaSheet`, the application (or Workbook) must do a three-step dance to get the schema that is embedded in the sheet.
+For an :py:class:`sheet.EmbeddedSchemaSheet`, the application (or Workbook) must do a three-step dance to get the data using schema that is embedded in the sheet.

 1. Build a :py:class:`sheet.EmbeddedSchemaSheet` with an
     "embedded schema loader" class.
 (For example, :py:class:`schema.loader.HeadingRowSchemaLoader`.)